 An Emergency Medical Technician is paid to render aid in emergency situations.
-Whether it's trauma, heart attacks, facility transfers or on scene with a motor vehicle accident - an EMT’s duty is an extremely important one, which is why the emergency medical field is one of the most popular among job seekers today.
+Whether it’s trauma, heart attacks, facility transfers or on the scene of a motor vehicle accident – an EMT’s duty is an extremely important one, which is why the emergency medical field is one of the most popular among job seekers today.

 The job description for an EMT will vary depending on the level of EMT license is possessed by the technician.
-For example, an EMT Basic will have different sets of responsibilities than an EMT Paramedic - who is able to render advanced care and give medications in a prehospital setting.
+For example, an EMT-Basic will have different sets of responsibilities than an EMT-Paramedic – who is able to render advanced care and give medications in a prehospital setting.
 Some EMTs will be on Ambulances, while others may ride in fire trucks on a fire department.

 Typically, however, the job entails:

 - Identifying medical emergencies.